Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 So we lay out all your options, no matter where you live, and no matter what your priorities are in pursuing a bachelor’s or master’s degree in addiction studies.

 Wondering where all the bachelor’s degrees are?
 You’ll find them at the same universities delivering these graduate degrees, listed under the related programs they offer.
-With very few exceptions, schools with the lowest graduate tuition rates also offer the lowest cost bachelor’s options
+Many schools that offer affordable graduate programs also provide low-cost bachelor’s degrees, though this is not always the case.